5.3 Youth representation bodies

 EÜL is receiving yearly public funding as a union of youth associations from the grant scheme dedicated to youth associations administered by the Ministry of Education and Research.

 The main union for school student councils is Estonian School Student Council Union (Eesti Õpilasesinduste Liit – EÕEL).
 EÕEL, founded in 1998, is a non-governmental politically independent organization, which represents through the member councils approximately 90 000 school students in Estonia.
-186 general education schools are members of the union in November 2020.
+189 schools are members of the union in May 2022.

 The Union is governed by the board that is selected on yearly bases at the general assembly of the union.
 There are voluntary and paid workers supporting the activities of the EÕEL.